josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

 This isn't to say that Crafters don't build things, or that the Builders aren't skilled craftspeople.
-But as a quick and messy shorthand, let's go with it for a moment.
+But as a quick and messy shorthand, let's go with it for a moment, as I think it hints at the values of these two groups.

+### Builders

-I chose these terms, first, because when it comes to frontend styling, Builders clearly value getting the work done as quickly and efficiently as possible.
+Builders clearly value getting the work done as quickly and efficiently as possible.
+They are making something—likely something with parts beyond the frontend—and they want to see that thing through to completion.

 Builders tend to tout Tailwind as the thing that got rid of the hard parts of CSS, after all.
-They like that it makes the work easy and fast, and that strongly implies they value getting through this part of their work as quickly as possible.
-It also implies both that this work was challenging for them before, and that this is not the part of their job they wish to be challenged in.
-They likely don't shy away from challenge, but rather, prefer it in different form.
+They like that Tailwind makes the work easy and fast.

+That, in turn, strongly implies Builders value getting through this particular part of their work as quickly and easily as possible.
+(We all value efficient productivity, of course.
+But _where_ you value it says something about your priorities.)

+This also implies one or both of the following: either a) that this work was challenging for them before; and/or b) that this is not the part of their job they wish to be challenged in.
+They likely don't shy away from challenge; they simply prefer it in different form.

 There are exceptions, of course, but as a group: Builders tend to be people who've spent their careers, if not in other parts of the stack, then at least in other areas of frontend.
 That is: for most Builders (though not all), CSS is not a specialty—or at any rate, not a priority.
 Many people who like Tailwind are also very good at CSS, but those people tend to be bringing a more balanced approach, where they use Tailwind for the broad strokes of utility classes, and heavily customize the config file and/or write their own CSS to fill in the gaps.

+### Crafters

 On the other side, the Crafters tend to be seasoned CSS specialists, and almost always enjoy the part of the work that Tailwind is supposed to make easier.
-It's fair to say that they either have overcome the challenge presented by CSS, _or_, that this is where they _want_ to be challenged.
+It's fair to say they've overcome the challenge presented by CSS—or, at least, that this is where they _like_ to be challenged.

+Crafters may be building holistic products and projects, just like Builders.
+But Crafters generally are less focused on _getting through_ the frontend as a _part_ of that work, and instead see the frontend as a the product itself.

-Because of their skills with CSS, Crafters often see Tailwind as a clumsy, blunt instrument that essentially represents relearning everything they already know, only to have dampened abilities at the end.
+Because of their skills with (or willingness to be challenged by) CSS, Crafters often see Tailwind as a blunt instrument that dampens their abilities.
 At worst, Tailwind locks off the best parts of both CSS and of their jobs.
 (Tailwind can't keep up with new CSS features, and even where it can, it can't implement everything or do everything that CSS can.)
+At best, it represents a hefty learning curve, just to get back to where they already are.

-Speed isn't an issue for Crafters (or at least, not a priority); they are more concerned with the handiwork of their product.
+Speed isn't an issue for Crafters—or at least, not a priority; they are more concerned with the handiwork of their product.
 Styling is exactly where they want to be, because they value doing the work uniquely well over doing it well enough.
+They see their work as central and defining to the product, and not just a detail of it.

+### Builders and Crafters

 As [Jeremy Keith put it so well](https://adactio.com/journal/18982): where it comes to styling, Builders want imperative programming; they want to specify what they want, where they want, how they want it.
 No surprises.

 Crafters want declarative programming; they understand how to wield the power of creating a living, breathing system, and wish to use that power, rather than [micromanaging the browser](https://buildexcellentwebsit.es/).

 Both Builders and Crafters have fully valid points of view.
 And in fairness, as I implied earlier, there exists a rich gradient of options between the two.
-You can balance speed and craft.
+You can balance workmanship and craftsmanship.
 You can use Tailwind only as much as you choose, and opt to reach for hand-authored CSS the rest of the time.

 The question is really just what you value, and where you want to spend your time.

-## Conclusion: my story with Tailwind
+## Conclusion: my point of view on Tailwind

 To continue using the distinctions above: I consider myself a Crafter.
 I am, therefore, wary of any tool that nudges me towards building things a certain way—_especially_ when it's proliferated across my profession, and has become so popular you can tell most websites built with it at a glance.

 <CalloutPlusQuote>

-The more you optimize for building quickly, the more you optimize for homogeneity.
+In my view, the more you optimize for building quickly, the more you optimize for homogeneity.

 </CalloutPlusQuote>